amatho/mupen64plus-input-gca/README.md

 ## Configuration

-After the plugin has been used at least once, a file will be generated in your Mupen64Plus folder named `mupen64plus-input-gca.toml`.
+After the plugin has been used at least once, a file will be generated in your Mupen64Plus user configuration folder named `mupen64plus-input-gca.toml`.
+The default location of the Mupen64Plus user configuration folder is

+* `C:\Users\<username>\AppData\Roaming\Mupen64Plus\`, on Windows
+* `$XDG_CONFIG_HOME/mupen64plus/` or `$HOME/.config/mupen64plus/`, on Linux
+* `$HOME/Library/Application Support/Mupen64Plus/`, on macOS.

 This file contains the configuration for the plugin.
 Changes in the configuration will be loaded the next time you start your frontend.

 You can configure the following: